mygreen/super-csv-annotation/README.md

 ====================

 'Super CSV' extention library for annotation
-+ this library automatic build CellProcessor from Annotation with JavaBean.
++ this library automatic building for CellProcessor from Annotation with JavaBean.
-+ simply showing localized messages.
++ and simply showing localized messages.

 # Depends
 ------------------------------
++ JDK1.6+
-+ JDK1.6+ (SuperCSV2.x is JDK1.5)
+    - (SuperCSV2.x is JDK1.5+, but this library )
 + SuperCSV 2.x

 # Usage